Breast Imaging Advanced Trainee Grant Program 2022 Round

 Institutions may apply without an identified trainee, with a view to attracting an approved candidate to the position.
-During the six, or twelve-month grant, it is expected that a research project will be undertaken.
-The Program will be offered in institutions within the NSW public sector services and/or hospitals providing and/or linked to BreastScreen NSW.
+During the six, or twelve-month grant, it is expected that a research or quality improvement project will be undertaken.
+The Program will be offered to institutions within the NSW public sector services and/or hospitals providing and/or linked to the BreastScreen NSW.

 The objectives of the grant program are to:

-- provide the opportunity, particularly for specialists early in their career to further develop their breast imaging practice and research skills
+- provide opportunity, for specialists early in their career to further develop their breast imaging practice and research skills;

-- support the development, recruitment and retention of the cancer medical workforce in NSW
+- support the development, recruitment and retention of the breast cancer medical workforce in NSW;

-- aid the further development of world best practice cancer management in NSW.
+- aid the further development of world best practice breast cancer management in NSW.

 Further information about the grant program and instructions for how to apply can be found in the Expression of Interest and Application Guidelines.